 Not buying any of it?
 Consider this: Even if you outlaw the game, chances are employees will find a way to play it behind management’s back — and lose productive man hours (if you believe that’s the only thing that can come from playing).

-As a result, you may want to ask yourself this: Is there more upside in letting them play and converse freely about it — and potentially unlock the benefits above — than force them to hide their activities and gain nothing from it?
+As a result, you may want to ask yourself this: Is there more upside in letting them play and converse freely about it — and potentially unlock the benefits above — than forcing them to hide their activities and gain nothing from it?

 Info: A previous version of this article appeared on our sister website HR Benefits Alert.